Search This Blog

 Raul Malo’s voice may have been silenced this year, but it lives on in the ethers.
 Treat yourself to 6+ minutes of his soulful baritone and guitar licks singing Blue Moon with The Mavericks

 Spoken word poet, Andrea Gibson, appropriately has the final say to close out this post.
-She died at age 49 in July.
-Please read any of her books or watch any of her performances via youtube videos.
+They died at age 49 in July.
+Please read any of their books or watch any of their performances via youtube videos.

 I know you think this world is too dark to even dream in color